Black Friday Sale!

 6. Affiliate programs

-With a membership in an affiliate program, you can earn a commission every time a shopper clicks on your affiliate link and makes a purchase.
-Sometimes you don’t even have to post a link, because all you need is a promo or coupon code viewers can use when they shop at the place you’re promoting.
+With a membership in a third-party affiliate program, you can earn a commission every time a shopper clicks on your affiliate link and makes a purchase.
+Sometimes you don’t even have to post a link, because all you need is a promo code viewers can use when they shop at the store you’re promoting.
 The link or code is provided to you once you join the affiliate program.

 In the past, you had to place the affiliate link or the code in your stream description.
 You could also mention the coupon code once or twice during the stream.
 Now, you can add your affiliate link as a QR code when you go live with Restream.
 Your audience doesn’t have to go searching for the product link; they can scan with their smartphone directly from your live stream.